opus1993/ChicagoTransit/README.md

 # ChicagoTransit

-Demonstration of a Quarto Shiny Web App
+Demonstration of R running in your browser

 https://opus1993.github.io/ChicagoTransit/